Update: This is a jankety old Black Bottom Cupcakes post with some good info. Enjoy until I update again. I still go to the grocery store too much .

 2 teaspoons vanilla extract

 Preheat oven to 350 degrees F (175 degrees C).
 Line 18 muffin tins with paper cups.
+Note: These are for slightly large muffin cups.
+You may be able to get up to 24 cakes depending on the depth of your muffin cups or paper liners.

 In a stand mixer, beat the cold cream cheese until fairly smooth.
 Add the sugar and beat until smooth.
 Add the egg and beat until incorporated.
 Stir in the chocolate chips and set aside.